Ericsson/c3-web-examples/README.md

-# C3 Web Examples
+# Contextual Communication Cloud Web Examples

-The easist way to get started developing on top of [Ericsson Contextual Communication Cloud (C3)](https://discuss.c3.ericsson.net) is to look at a few <code>C3 Web SDK</code> example applications.
+The easist way to get started developing on top of [Ericsson Contextual Communication Cloud](https://discuss.c3.ericsson.net) is to look at a few example applications.
 But if you have not yet read the <a href="https://ericsson.github.io/c3-web-guide/">introduction</a> we strongly encourage you to do so first.